MrPigss/BetterJSONStorage/README.rst

 ************
 BetterJSONStorage is a faster 'Storage Type' for TinyDB_.
 It uses the faster Orjson_ library for parsing the JSON and BLOSC_ for compression.

+Parsing, compressing, and writing to the file is done by a seperate thread wich makes writing a lot faster.
-Smaller filesizes result in faster reading and writing (less diskIO), and the extra cost of (de-)compressing has been made up for by using the faster orjson.
+Smaller filesizes result in faster reading and writing (less diskIO). reading is all done in memory.

+These optimizations result in much faster reading and writing wihtout loss of functionality.

+A goal for the BetterJSONStorage project is to provide a drop in replacement for the default JSONStorage.
+Any deviation from the behavior of the reference JSONStorage is considered a bug.

 An example of how to implement BetterJSONStorage can be found below.
 Anything else can be found in the `TinyDB docs <https://tinydb.readthedocs.io/>`_.